masmerise/livewire-toaster/README.md

 Even though the default toasts are pretty, they might not fit your design and you may want to customize them.

-You can do so by publishing the package's views:
+You can do so by publishing Toaster's views:

 ```php
 php artisan vendor:publish --tag=toaster-views